avstack/gst-meet/README.md

 You can pass two different pipeline fragments to gst-meet.

 `--send-pipeline` is for sending audio and video.
 If it contains an element named `audio`, this audio will be streamed to the conference.
 The audio codec must be 48kHz Opus.
 If it contains an element named `video`, this video will be streamed to the conference.
-The video codec must match the codec passed to `--video-codec`, which is VP8 by default.
+The video codec must match the codec passed to `--video-codec`, which is VP9 by default.

+`--recv-pipeline` is for receiving audio and video, if you want a single pipeline to handle all participants.
+If it contains an element named `audio`, a sink pad is requested on that element for each new participant, and decoded audio is sent to that pad.
+Similarly, if it contains an element named `video`, a sink pad is requred on that element for each new participant, and decoded & scaled video is sent to that pad.

-`--recv-pipeline-participant-template` is for receiving audio and video from other participants.
+`--recv-pipeline-participant-template` is for receiving audio and video, if you want a separate pipeline for each participant.
 This pipeline will be created once for each other participant in the conference.
-If it contains an element named `audio`, the participant's audio (48kHz Opus) will be sent to that element.
-If it contains an element named `video`, the participant's video will be sent to that element.
+If it contains an element named `audio`, the participant's decoded audio will be sent to that element.
+If it contains an element named `video`, the participant's decoded & scaled video will be sent to that element.
 The strings `{jid}`, `{jid_user}`, `{participant_id}` and `{nick}` are replaced in the template with the participant's full JID, user part, MUC JID resource part (a.k.a. participant/occupant ID) and nickname respectively.

+You can use `--recv-pipeline` and `--recv-pipeline-participant-template` together, for example to handle all the audio with a single `audiomixer` element but handle each video stream separately.
+If an `audio` or `video` element is found in both `--recv-pipeline` and `--recv-pipeline-participant-template`, then the one in `--recv-pipeline` is used.

 ## Examples